informalsystems/quint/doc/faq.md

 Spells are simply Quint modules that contain often-used definitions.
 There is nothing special about these definitions.
-They are probably a bit more well-thought than a definition someone would write on the spot.
+They are probably a bit more thought-out than a definition someone would write on the spot.
 Check the page on [Spells][].

 ### Difference between `pure def` and `def`